agopso20/week2_assignment1/README.md

 Instructions:

 1. Assign group roles and note in the Gradescope submission which who filled which roles.
-2. The group developer will clone the code from the GitHub repository, then open in JupyterHub.
+2. The group developer will clone the code from the GitHub repository, then open in JupyterHub. (see step 3 for more details).
 Don't forget to make a personal repository and add your group members as collaborators.
 You can do this by going to the repository settings (top panel) and selecting "Collaborators and Teams" under the "Access" section.
 3. In your JupyterHub terminal, change to your home directory.
-Run this line of code to clone the public classic repository into your local server:
+Run this line of code to clone the public class repository into your local server:
 > ``` git clone git@github.com:OCEAN-215-2023/homework_1.git ```
 4. Sometimes, our JupyterHub server has trouble remembering the file permissions for our SSH keys.
 If you get a file permission error with your private ssh key, run this line of code:
 > ```chmod 400 ~/.ssh/id_ed25519```